 The nave organ will be used for larger, more formal services needing the additional space that nave seating affords.
 Here a purpose-built scaffold has been constructed on the north side facing south west across the nave and providing 3 levels high above the nave floor on which our 18 speaker cabinets are set up.
 Speakers always work best set high above floor level though in spaces this large and reverberant the actual speaker location very quickly becomes almost impossible to identify as numerous reflections of the sound rumble round the building.

 The sub bass being on the nave floor inside the tower footprint.
 In a few weeks time the tower will be wrapped in cloth of almost identical colour to the stonework behind and so it is hoped it will almost blend in.
-In the nave the amplifiers racks is close to the console at the base of the speaker tower.
+In the nave the amplifier racks are close to the console at the base of the speaker tower.
 3 amplifiers give 20 independent channels so providing for 2 spares if a channel should fail.

 A large building like this poses a challenge

-Interestingly in York we could work on through the evensong service that started at 5.15.
+In York we could work on through the evensong service that started at 5.15.
 In Canterbury working through a service was most definitely not allowed even though the building is larger and our distance from the seat of the service far greater.

 There are occasions when the Minster is full to bursting with both nave and choir seating fully occupied and for these occasions we have made a plan for both instruments to play from the nave console by use of midi connection.
 At the moment the consoles are too far apart for this to be tested but shortly the pipe organs mobile console will be moved out so allowing our console to move close to the choir screen and the second console.
 We will then be able to test the final part of the jigsaw and listen to the 2 instruments speaking into the 2 different spaces simultaneously but with one set of speakers in the nave and the other about 30 metres to the north I have no doubt the organist will be presented with a challenge of which sound if any to take his cue from.